 Try Some New Drinks

-We were really glad we purchased the drink upgrade for our Roman food tour!
+We were glad we purchased the drink upgrade for our Roman food tour!
+This upgrade allowed us to see even more of Rome’s food culture.

 We were introduced to Aperol Spritz during the hot summer months in Venice and have drunk them in Italy ever since.
-I don’t think I would have survived the summer heat in Cinque Terre or Florence without my Aperol Spritz!
+I wouldn’t have survived the summer heat in Cinque Terre or Florence without my Aperol Spritz!

 We loved our Roman food tour in the Eternal City with Secret Food Tours.
-They truly gave us the best food tour and let us taste some delicious local foods.
+They gave us the best food tour and let us taste some delicious local foods, making this one of the great cultural tours.

-This tour allowed us the opportunity to kick back, relax and meet some awesome people as well.
-If you do anything while in Rome, take a Roman food tour!!
+This tour allowed us to kick back, relax, do a wine tasting, eat amazing food, and meet some awesome people.
+If you do anything while in Rome, take a Roman food tour!

 Check Out Our Other Italy Posts: